Aotearoa New Zealand Report Comment Templates

 Students with Disability

-Personalised reporting using the P-scale (P4-P1).
+Personalised reporting aligned to Individual Education Plan (IEP).
 Focuses on individual achievements, adjustments provided, and strategies supporting learning.

 VET Student Reporting